-The tough part about this method is that the baby may get upset if by any chance he wakes up and sees that you are not next to her.
+The tricky part about this method is that the baby may get upset if, by any chance, he wakes up and sees that you are not next to her.

 4. Bedtime fading method

-If you are one of those more sensitive parents who finds it difficult to listen to their baby cry, we believe you will prefer this approach over the others since it lets you to hold the baby.
-This method’s name is difficult to interpret, however it basically translates as “one step closer to sleep.”
+If you are one of those more sensitive parents who finds it difficult to listen to their baby cry, we believe you will prefer this approach over the others since it lets you hold the baby.
+This method’s name is difficult to interpret.
+However, it basically translates as “one step closer to sleep.”

-The key of this approach is to monitor the baby’s sleep and wakefulness rhythms and to put her to sleep when she is really drowsy, since the odds of her falling asleep on her own are higher.
+The key of this approach is to monitor the baby’s sleep and wakefulness rhythms and to put her to sleep when she is drowsy since the odds of her falling asleep on her own are higher.

 If the infant screams, she is placed in arms for 30 minutes to quiet down and soothe him.
-If she settles down sooner, place her in the crib right away.
+If she settles down sooner, put her in the crib right away.